zkhuang2012/zkhuang2012.github.io/about/index.md

-# About this blog
+# About this Blog

-记录和整理这些年所学的知识。
+To record and organize what I have learned since 2014.